xavialex/Streamlit-TF-Real-Time-Object-Detection/README.md

 It's mandatory to download at least a TensorFlow object detection model.
 Several models can be found in th [TF Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 The models should be placed in the *trained_model/* folder.

+**Note:** If you already have installed a version of TF Object Detection, you might want to erase the *object_detection/* folder.

 ## Use

 Within the virtual environment: